ckrac/aws-sa-associate-saac03/1200-ROUTE53/notes.md

 - for **AWS Services** - **default** to picking **ALIAS**
 - should be the same "Type" as what the record is pointing at
 - API Gateway, CloudFront, Elastic Beanstalk, ELB, Global Accelerator & S3

+### Simple Routing

+- Simple routing lets you configure standard DNS records, with no special Route 53 routing such as weighted or latency.
+With simple routing, you typically route traffic to a single resource, for example, to a web server for your website

+Route53SimpleRouting-1.png